myovchev/apos-vue3-app/README.md

 Run `npm run dev` to build the Apostrophe UI and start the site up.
 Remember, this is during alpha development, so we're all in "dev mode."
 The `dev` script will watch for saves in client-side CSS and Javascript and trigger a build and page refresh if they are detected.
 It will also restart the app when server-side code is saved.

+## How to test the feature

+Home page should have a Todo app mounted.
+Create a new page and add `todo` widget to it (create new Todo piece record in the process).
+It should be shown on the page, it should pre-load the existing todos from the Todo piece.
+It should save it's state - on adding new todos or changing completed state.

 ## Integration details

 - `modules/asset/index.js`: Tailwind webpack configuration